 Bonuses on Shared and DF (Destination Filter) Rides and Cancellations

-Shared rides on Lyft are eligible for the smaller or larger bonuses as explained above as long as you’re in the zone, but unfortunately Lyft decided to only pay the driver just one bonus for the whole string.
+Shared rides on Lyft are eligible for the smaller or larger bonuses as explained above as long as you’re in the zone, but unfortunately Lyft decided to only pay the driver just one bonus for the whole string, like how the Freebird promo code works.
 Since the driver is unable to turn new requests off, unlike Uber after the first pickup, Lyft may pile on passenger after passenger to the existing shared ride.
 You could be picking up and dropping of multiple passengers during this trip, but you’re only eligible for one bonus.